Skip to main content

 A recovery strategy is a key part of any IT incident response plan.

-Start with determining what data is most valuable to your business and take additional care about its protection.
-This will let you know what to focus on during a real-life cybersecurity incident: what data you’ll need immediately and what assets can be restored later without causing damage to the business.
+Start by determining what data is most valuable to your business and take extra care protecting it.
+This will let you know what to focus on during a real-life cybersecurity incident: what data you’ll need immediately and what assets can be restored later without damaging the business.

-There are two major tasks for your CIRT to keep in mind regarding the organization’s recovery from a cybersecurity attack or data breach:
+There are two major tasks for your incident handlers to keep in mind regarding the organization’s recovery from a cybersecurity attack or data breach:

 Key steps to recover from cyber attacks

 Data recovery.
 It will be difficult to quickly counter a cybersecurity incident without a backup system.
-Deploying a data loss prevention tool and regularly creating backups will help you safely restore all business-critical information.
+Deploying a data loss prevention tool and creating, maintaining, and testing backups will help you safely restore all business-critical information.

 For better protection of critical data, choose a hybrid backup solution combining on-premises and cloud-based services.